 Clear your mind and allow the proposition “Gay sex is a sin” to go unchallenged for the sake of this post.
 I don’t ask you to believe it; rather, I ask you to suspend disbelief for a few minutes.
 No dueling scientists, if you please; no long disquisitions on historical mistreatment and marginalization; no long ruminations over to what extent homosexuality is “natural” (and what “natural” really means).
-“You shall not lie with a male as with a woman; it is an abomination” (Lv 18:22): there’s an end on’t.
+“You shall not lie with a male as with a woman; it is an abomination” (Leviticus 18:22): there’s an end on’t.

 Gay sex is a sin.
 So, not so incidentally, are adultery and fornication.
 So is lying.
 So is getting drunk (by extension, getting high on drugs would also be sinful).
 So is not returning the extra $10 bill the cashier accidentally gave you.
 So is shredding the speed limit in your brand new, supercharged Dodge Challenger (here the moral principle is the obedience due lawful authority even when authority insists on being a buzz-kill).